Actias ningpoana

-Actias ningpoana, the Chinese moon moth, is a species of moth in the family Saturniidae.
+Actias ningpoana, commonly known as the Chinese moon moth, is a species of moth in the family Saturniidae.
 The species was first described by father-and-son entomologists Cajetan and Rudolf Felder in 1862.

-It is quite large, and has long, curved, hindwing tails.
-There are many congeners across Asia; the Luna moth (A. luna) of eastern Canada and the United States is a close relative.
+It is a large moth with long, curved hindwing tails.
+There are many congeners across Asia; the Luna moth (A. luna) of eastern Canada and the United States is closely related.

 Taxonomy

-The taxon ningpoana Felder & Felder had been regarded as a subspecies of Actias selene until recently and was elevated to species level in Ylla et al. (2005).
+Actias ningpoana (Felder & Felder) was regarded as a subspecies of Actias selene, but was recently recognized as a separate species by Ylla et al. (2005).